-In Rwanda, biomass dominates as the principal source of primary energy for 85% of the population followed by imported petroleum fuels dominating the local industries energy supply.
-In the third level is electricity and it is used by 41.5% of the population with 30% on grid and 11.5% off grid.
+In Rwanda, biomass dominates as the principal source of primary energy for 79.9% of the population followed by imported petroleum fuels dominating the local industries energy supply.
+In the third level is electricity with an access of 51% of the population with 38 % on grid and 13% off grid.

-The vision for Rwanda's energy sector is established in the Energy Sector Strategic Plan (ESSP) and the National Energy Policy (NEP).
+The vision for Rwanda's energy sector is established in the Energy Sector Strategic Plan (ESSP) and the National Energy Policy.
 These documents recognize the crucial role of electricity access in accelerating economic development, as well as improving health outcomes and standards of living for people in Rwanda.
 The target for electricity access is for 70% of households to have access by 2020, to be met through a combination of on-grid and off-grid supply.
 100% access to electricity is targeted by 2024 with 52% on grid and 48% off grid.
-Detailed plans including a rural electrification strategy have been developed to spread the electricity network across the country.
+A rural electrification strategy and National Electrification Plan have been developed to spread the electricity network across the country.

-The Government of Rwanda (GoR) plans to achieve by 2024 an additional 400 MWe compared to the current installed capacity to be generated from a sustainable generation mix of hydropower, methane gas, peat to power and solar.
-The current total installed generation capacity available in Rwanda is 208.38 MWe with 109,6 MW from renewable energy resources.
+The Government of Rwanda (GoR) plans to achieve by 2024 an energy capacity of 556 MW to be generated from a sustainable generation mix of hydropower, methane gas, peat to power and solar.
+The current total installed generation capacity available in Rwanda is 225 MWe.
 The cost of electricity is relatively high with a tariff varying from US\$ 15 to 22 cents/kWh for residential customers and US\$ 15 cents/kWh for industrial consumers.
-Therefore in order to minimize the dependency on energy imports and create conditions for the provision of safe, reliable, efficient, cost-effective and environmentally appropriate source of energy, renewable energy resources including geothermal seems to be the long term solution that could end the current energy crisis.
+Therefore, in order to minimize the dependency on energy imports and create conditions for the provision of safe, reliable, efficient, cost-effective and environmentally appropriate source of energy, renewable energy resources including geothermal seems to be the long term solution that could end the energy crisis.